 The Student Administration Office is located on the ground floor of Te Aro Campus (on Vivian Street).
 Student enquiries are welcomed from 9:30am–4:00pm Monday through to Friday.

 You can come see us with any questions you might have.
 Student advisors are your first point of contact for things like admission requirements, degree planning, waitlisting, withdrawals, changing courses and transfer of credit from other tertiary institutions.
 They also deal with enrolment, organise exams and maintain student records.
 The advisors will provide administrative support throughout your studies.
 More information can be found on the Student Administration section of this website.

 The Associate Dean (Students) is also available for help with academic programmes and with any other issues which may prevent you from achieving your full potential at university.
 Appointments with the Associate Dean (Students) can be made at the Student Administration Office.

 For your safety and those visiting the campus we have a set of health and safety guidelines that you should follow.
 The Faculty’s Health and Safety Handbook can be found on:

 The first year workshop is located on Level 0, Vivian Street Building.
 You will have access to this during your first year before gaining access to the main workshop in second year.
 It is open for the entire campus opening hours, for students to use the extraction and workbenches.
 However, machinery cannot be operated without a technician present.
 Please refer to the signage for technical staff normal working hours.

 Trimester One and Two Monday–Friday 7.30am–11.30pm

 Students are expected to maintain an acceptable level of cleanliness and tidiness in the studio as outlined in the Studio Rules Policy which is displayed in all studios.

-Wednesday 27 February and Thursday 28 February, outside the Faculty of Architecture and Design building entrance from 12:30pm.
-A free lunchtime sausage sizzle will be provided to keep your energy levels up.
+Wednesday 24 February and Thursday 25 February, outside the Faculty of Architecture and Design building entrance from 12.00pm.